5m1Ly/restfx/readme.md

 # Usage
 1. **in resource**

-	You can use the lib in several diffrent ways, the resource itself contains a file in the following location `root/cfx-api-library/src/server/main.lua`.
+	You can use the lib in several diffrent ways, the resource itself contains a file in the following location<br>`root/xs-restapi/src/server/main.lua`.
 Here you are able to build you rest api.

 1. **file loading**

-	If you want to build a rest api for a specifc resource you could load the following file, `@cfx-api-library/dist/library.lua` on the server side in you fxmanifest file.
+	If you want to build a rest api for a specifc resource you could load the following file,<br>`@xs-restapi/dist/library.lua` on the server side in you fxmanifest file.

 1. **exports**

-	We also have a export system in place you can use simply call `exports['cfx-api-library'].method('myApi', ...)` to use the api class mimic.
+	We also have a export system in place you can use simply call<br>`exports['xs-restapi'].method('myApi', ...)` to use the api class mimic.

 # Methods
 Here you'll find a list width available methods (functions) from the api class mimic.
 You don't need to use the create function when using the export system.